Authorization#

 Client(CLIENT_ID, CLIENT_SECRET, REFRESH_TOKEN)

-So the following code will work as is without any prior configuration.
+The following code works as is without any prior configuration.

 import redditwarp.SYNC